cysouw/diathesis/text/c11_infinitive.md

 ### --- [ OBJ > SBJ > OBJ ] --- {.unnumbered}

-### [ ND | AN ] *lassen+Infinitiv* Dative reflexive inversive (*Permissivinversiv*) {#sec:infinitive-lassen-dative-reflexive-inversive}
+### [ ND | AN ] *lassen+In­fi­ni­tiv* Dative reflexive inversive (*Permissivinversiv*) {#sec:infinitive-lassen-dative-reflexive-inversive}

-Most of the verbs with a dative (but no accusative) do not allow for a reflexive *lassen+Infinitiv* construction.
+Most of the verbs with a dative (but no accusative) do not allow for a reflexive *lassen+In­fi­ni­tiv* construction.
 The few that do allow for such a construction, like *einfallen* 'to occur to somebody' [@next] have an animate dative and they show a special diathesis.
 The dative turns into a nominative subject and the erstwhile nominative turns into an accusative.
 This diathesis needs an obligatory dative reflexive pronoun.
-The resulting construction has a permissive meaning and obligatorily needs an *Ersatzinfinitiv* [@next b].
+The resulting construction has a permissive meaning and obligatorily needs an *ErsatzIn­fi­ni­tiv* [@next b].
 This diathesis is not a stack of two separate diatheses.
 The combination of a *lassen* causative and a reflexive anticausative leads to a completely different structure [@next c].

 ::: ex
 - Ihm fällt etwas neues ein.